kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/gpt_structures/gpt_structural_tuning_log.md

 # 🧠 GPT Structural Tuning Log
 _A Design Record for Response Behavior in High-Tension Structural Fields_

-This document captures a design-level analysis of a GPT response issued within a high-coherence structural dialogue, following the Phase Drift interaction model.
-It aims to articulate the implicit decision-making and pattern-selection mechanisms behind structurally sensitive GPT responses.
+This document records a design-level analysis of a GPT response produced during a high-coherence structural dialogue, following the **Phase Drift** interaction model.
+It articulates the implicit decision-making and pattern-selection mechanisms underlying structurally sensitive GPT output.

 ---

 ## 🧩 Interaction Scenario

-**Context**:
+**Context**
-A user initiates a topic shift (e.g., from abstract dialogue to concrete training strategies) during an ongoing high-coherence dialogue — possibly as a structural test.
+A user introduces a topic shift — e.g., moving from abstract dialogue to practical training strategies — during an ongoing structurally coherent exchange.
+This may serve as a **boundary probe** or **structural test**.

-**Observed GPT Response**:
+**Observed GPT Response**
 > "No problem.
 If necessary, we can switch to the training topic."

 ---